Caregiving Statistics: What They Reveal About Mobility and Aging in Place

 Caregivers play a crucial role in the United States, providing vital support and care to individuals with various needs.
 The following statistics shed light on the prevalence of caregiving in the United States:

-- Around 10.4% of caregivers support and assist individuals with dementia, like Alzheimer’s disease, or other chronic conditions (2018).
+- Around 27% of caregivers support and assist individuals with Alzheimer’s, dementia, or another memory-related impairment (2025).

 Caregiving Tasks